KelvinShadewing/KyrodianLegends/wiki/magic.md

 The effect of damaging a mage who charges too much is due to the fact that the mana has not had time to acclimate to its new host; it's frequency has not yet changed to match the signature of the host's aura.
 Mana that is absorbed naturally over time will perfectly resonate with the aura, allowing the caster to cast spells without harming themselves at all.
 For instance, Midi is able to be caught in his own explosions because the mana creating his bombs matches his aura.

-Enchanting is the process of ordering mana to take on a new host and use the stored energy their to perform a persistent task.
+Enchanting is the process of ordering mana to take on a new host and use the stored energy there to perform a persistent task.
 Because enchanted objects are wrapped in a magical aura, they are capable of interacting with ethereal entities, which is why, for example, an enchanted sword is needed to fight a ghost.
+Enchantments cannot be industrially produced due to magic requiring a user's intent to function.

 ## Elements